the society's logo

 Forthcoming Waxbill Finch Society meetings

-2021 Branch
+2025 Branch

 All meetings

 See our WFS branch meetings page for all the details.
-The WFS is currently awaiting government guidance on when it may be safe to consider resuming branch meetings with members.

 WFS Facebook page